ous-mik/exploring-supercompaction-landscape/README.md

 ## Acknowledgements

-Enrichment scoring methods in the Python scripts are derived from the open source code of [CellProfiler Analyst](https://github.com/CellProfiler).
+Enrichment scoring methods in the Python scripts are derived from the source code of [CellProfiler Analyst](https://github.com/CellProfiler).
 CellProfiler and CellProfiler Analyst can be downloaded from [cellprofiler.org](https://cellprofiler.org/) and [cellprofileranalyst.org](https://cellprofileranalyst.org/), respectively.

 We thank Jon Kristen Lærdahl (Oslo University Hospital) for assistance with initial CellProfiler pipeline development.
 Screening image analyses were performed on resources provided by Sigma2 – the National Infrastructure for High-Performance Computing and Data Storage in Norway (projects nn5014k and nn9383k), as well as resources from the high-performance computing infrastructure at the University of Oslo (project ec100).
 We also acknowledge the use of ChatGPT by OpenAI for code suggestions in some of the scripts included in this repository.